-Income Taxes In Ohio, Township's do not levy an income tax on residents.
-If you live and work in a Township, you will pay no income tax (assuming your business is not within a Joint Economic Development District).
-The Township's residential taxpayer funding comes generally through property taxes.
+In Ohio, townships do not levy an income tax on residents.
+If you live and work in a township, you will pay no income tax (assuming your business is not within a Joint Economic Development District).
+The township's residential taxpayer funding comes generally through property taxes.

-Sales Tax Ohio Township’s do not receive any money from sales taxes.
-So even though Miami Township is one of the largest economic generators of sales tax in Montgomery County (the Dayton Mall alone is almost 1/10th of the total sales tax base in the County), the Township does not receive any of that money.
+Ohio townships do not receive any money from sales taxes.
+Even though Miami Township is one of the largest economic generators of sales tax in Montgomery County (the Dayton Mall alone is almost 1/10th of the total sales tax base in the county), the township does not receive any of that money.
 The current sales tax rate is 7.25%.
-This is broken down into the current State of Ohio rate of 5.75%; Montgomery County 1.00% and the Transit Tax of 0.50%.
+This is broken down into the current state of Ohio rate of 5.75%; Montgomery County 1.00% and the Transit Tax of 0.50%.

-Property Tax Did you know that Miami Township does not receive the bulk of your property taxes?
+Did you know that Miami Township does not receive the bulk of your property taxes?
 Miami Township is the third largest receiver of your property taxes.
 Please see below for the percentage of tax dollars that go to Miami Township depending on your school district.
-Miamisburg School District

-In 2014 Miami Township will only receive 18% of your property taxes (as you can see in the chart).
+In 2014, Miami Township only received 18% of your property taxes (as you can see in the chart).

 The total millage levied on properties in the Miamisburg School District (Parcel ID K45) is 106.59.
 The Miamisburg School District received 57%; Montgomery County 20%, Dayton Metro Library 3% and Sinclair Community College 2%.